 - The t3a.xlarge configuration is the most economical, but may not have enough resources for a heavily-used or production server.

 - Make sure the following ports are open in your security group:

 2. Update the AWS Instance

-Perform an ssh to login to the AWS instance, and run the following shell script:
+Perform an ssh to login to the AWS instance, and fro the command line, run the commands :

 To pre-install a dotCMS license pack, edit your

 docker-compose.yml file to install the license pack file into the Docker image.